void-linux/void-packages/Manual.md

 registered into the system shells database.
 It is used by the `register-shell` trigger. i.e `register_shell="/bin/tcsh /bin/csh"`

+- `tags` A white space separated list of tags (categories) that are registered into the package metadata and can be queried with `xbps-query` by users. i.e for qutebrowser `tags="browser chromium-based qt5 python3"`

 <a id="explain_depends"></a>
 #### About the many types of `depends` variable.